Motion to Transfer Probation

 If you’re on probation in Florida, you can’t move without first obtaining permission from your probation officer and/ or the judge who placed you on probation.

-At The Ansara law firm, our probation attorneys understand that the type of permission you will need is going to depend on the circumstances of your case, whether you’ve been complying with the conditions of your probation, how far you want to move and the reason for your request.
+At The Ansara law firm, our Fort Lauderdale probation attorneys understand that the type of permission you will need is going to depend on the circumstances of your case, whether you’ve been complying with the conditions of your probation, how far you want to move and the reason for your request.

-Understand that if your probation officer refuses to cooperate with you or disagrees that with your plans to transfer, you may have difficulty in obtaining an approval for your transfer, but it’s not impossible.
+Understand that if your probation officer refuses to cooperate with you or disagrees with your plans to transfer, you may have difficulty in obtaining an approval for your transfer, but it’s not impossible.
 The court will have the ultimate authority on the issue.
 This is where having a persuasive attorney will work in your favor.

 - If you are seeking to move within the county, you need your probation officer’s permission.